Jyoti's future was bleak - until she met Rani.

 Jyoti had missed out on so much education that she couldn’t enrol in school.
 With little to do, she and her friends spent their days gossiping and sleeping.
 It was a depressing existence - and Jyoti’s future looked bleak.
 Until she met Rani.

 Rani is one of Railway Children's key workers.
 She’s been working with Jyoti for over a year now.
 She’s taken the time to get to know her and give her the kind of caring, trustworthy adult relationship she’s been craving all her life.

 Jyoti was desperate to get a proper education so Rani gave her the intensive tutoring she needed to get to a level where she could go to school for the first time in her life.
 Jyoti is overjoyed to be going to school every day now and she’s a bright and responsible pupil.
 She is finally starting to believe in herself.

 Rani told us: “Jyoti has made remarkable progress in her education and now she wants to be a social worker so she can help girls like her.
 I believe in her and we’ll stand by her to help her achieve her ambition.
 I couldn’t be more proud of Jyoti.”

 I’ve found my big sister in Rani.

 Ever since she met her, Rani has been working hard to try to trace Jyoti’s family.
-She told us: "We still hope that we’ll find Jyoti’s family one day but in the meantime Jyoti has found her family here at the girls’ home.”
+She told Railway Children: "We still hope that we’ll find Jyoti’s family one day but in the meantime Jyoti has found her family here at the girls’ home.”

-In India’s children’s homes we found a lost generation of girls who don’t go to school.
-We’re sending teachers and counsellors into India’s children’s homes to find these girls.Find out more
+In India’s children’s homes Railway Children found a lost generation of girls who don’t go to school and has started sending teachers and counsellors into India’s children’s homes to find them.Find out more

 Photography: Sujata Khanna for Railway Children